ivop/xatmas2/README.md

 Atmas 2 Compatible 6502 Cross-Assembler

-Xatmas2 is a cross-assembler for modern systems to cross compile original source code for the Atmas II assembler for the Atari 8-bit series, once a popular assembler in the eighties and nineties.
+Xatmas2 is a cross-assembler for modern systems to cross-assemble original source code for the Atmas II assembler for the Atari 8-bit series, once a popular assembler in the eighties and nineties.